MotherTeresaHS/ICS3U-2019-Group19/docs/menu/start_scene.rst

 Start Scene
 ===========

-Avoid or Shoot needs a background.
-This code is puts the first image in the background.
-The first image is 16 x 16 px image at the top. in this case the first image of image bank is white colour image.
-Of course when you save the file, save it as :file:`code.py` file:
+Avoid or Shoot needs a logo.
+So I make th logo of this game.
+This image is the same image shown on the left.

 We use another image bank.